Language selection

 The SWOT mission is providing us with new and detailed information on one of the most important resources we share – water.

-Led by NASA and France's space agency (CNES), SWOT surveys 90% of Earth's surface water; observes the fine details of the ocean's surface topography; and measures how lakes, rivers, reservoirs and oceans are changing over time.
+Led by NASA and France's space agency (CNES), in collaboration with the CSA and the UK Space Agency, SWOT surveys 90% of Earth's surface water, measuring changes in water surface elevation for lakes, rivers, reservoirs, and oceans over time.

 By using innovative technology, SWOT measures ocean features at spatial scales up to 10 times smaller than previous technologies can.
 These precise measurements provide the scientific community with a better understanding of the dynamics of the world's oceans and terrestrial surface water, allowing them to address important global issues like climate change and improve our management of water as a strategic resource.

-2017-01-16 – This animation shows the SWOT mission satellite collecting precise water measurements.
+2017-01-16 – This animation shows the SWOT mission satellite collecting precise water level measurements.
 (Credits: NASA, JPL-Caltech)

 Canada's contribution